CtrlAltWilson/retro-ipod-spotify-client/README.md

 This fixed pretty much my scope issues.

 # NoneType Error
 This part was tricky.
-As a person of many many... many playlists, some some tracks become unavailable or null. spotipypod.py doesn't know what to do with these null tracks and will end up in an error before even starting.
+As a person of many many... many playlists, some tracks become unavailable or null. spotipypod.py doesn't know what to do with these null tracks and will end up in an error before even starting.
 I had to modify some code around spotify_manager.py to skip null tracks.
-Here are the instances and its code:
+Here are the instances and their code:

 !!Oh yeah before doing this, make sure to fix the playlist order first according to HerrEurobeat's post (https://github.com/dupontgu/retro-ipod-spotify-client/pull/26).
 ```